BranikSWG/orm/1.x/entity-mapping.md

 ## Entity name

 The name of an entity is automatically derived from its class name.
-Therefor, if the class of an entity is `My\Blog\Foo`, the resulted entity name will be `foo`.
+Therefore, if the class of an entity is `My\Blog\Foo`, the resulted entity name will be `foo`.
 If the entity's class is `My\Blog\FooBar`, the resulted entity name will be `foo_bar`.
 The entity name is important because is used to help automate the mapping process.